Prince Harry 'didn't warn' dad Prince Charles about his $20m book deal - as the Duke confirms it will reveal 'highs and lows' of his life.

 Prince Harry and brother William were raised by their father Prince Charles, and Harry further teased that there could be some more royal revelations of his upbringing.
 He added, 'I'm deeply grateful for the opportunity to share what I've learned over the course of my life so far and excited for people to read a firsthand account of my life that's accurate and wholly truthful.'

-Prince Harry recently opened up on ‘unresolved trauma’ during a second sit-down chat with Oprah Winfrey as part of a new mental health docuseries, The Me You Can’t See.
+Prince Harry recently opened up on 'unresolved trauma' (opens in new tab) during a second sit-down chat with Oprah Winfrey as part of a new mental health docuseries (opens in new tab), The Me You Can't See.